Urraca of León and Castile: First marriage and widowhood

 As a woman, Urraca was under the tutelage of her husband.
 Raymond was mentioned at the first place in almost all documents issued during his rule as Count of Galicia.
-Two documents, both confirming privileges of the burghers of Santiago de Compostella, referred to her as "Queen Urraca" in 1095 and 1105.
+Two documents, both confirming privileges of the burghers of Santiago de Compostela, referred to her as "Queen Urraca" in 1095 and 1105.
 The use of the title may have expressed her resentment at her inferior position, although infantas, or royal princesses, were occasionally styled queens in this period.
 Sancho Alfónsez was regularly mentioned in royal diplomas from 1103, showing that Alfonso VI regarded his only son as his heir, although most clerics opposed the succession of an illegitimate child.
 By March 1107, Sancho was elected king on his father's initiative.
 Raymond made preparations for a succession crisis through an alliance with their brother-in-law Henry of Portugal.
 Their treaty was confirmed in the presence of a high-ranking monk from the Abbey of Cluny late in 1105 or early in 1106.
 They agreed on the division of their father-in-law's realms without referring to Sancho's claims and Henry promised to rule his portion as Raymond's vassal.

 Raymond fell seriously ill and died in Grajal de Campos in September 1107.
 The widowed Urraca took full responsibility of the administration of Galicia.
 She styled herself "empress of whole Galicia" in her letter of grant to the Lugo Cathedral late in 1107 or early in 1108.
 The Galician clerics and aristocrats regarded Urraca's infant son by Raymond, Alfonso Raimúndez, as Raymond's lawful successor.
 The boy's position as his father's heir was confirmed in their presence at an assembly in León by Alfonso VI.
 The King also acknowledged his grandson's right to rule Galicia in case of Urraca's remarriage.
 Around this time Urraca began a love affair with the Castilian aristocrat Gómez González.
 Sancho Alfónsez died fighting against the Almoravids at Uclés on 29 May 1108.
 After her half-brother's unexpected death, Urraca became their father's sole heir.
 Her new position was ceremoniously confirmed at an assembly of "almost all nobles and counts of Spain" shortly before her father died on 30 June or 1 July 1108.